cu-m/cu-m/README.md

 # Info
-  hey, im nexus. im a 16yo femboy dev.
+  hey, im nexus. im a 16yo dev.

 # langs
   - Lua (not the best)